-- By default, comparisons are not case sensitive.
-The delimiter, wildcards and case sensitivity are configurable.
-To see examples of other configurations, in the AM console, go to Configure > Global Services, select Policy Configuration, and scroll to Resource Comparator. - b.
-Select the Add Pattern button to confirm the pattern.
+- By default, comparisons are not case-sensitive.
+The delimiter, wildcards and case-sensitivity are configurable.
+To see examples of other configurations, in the AM admin UI, go to Configure > Global Services > Policy Configuration, and scroll to Resource Comparator. - Select the Add Pattern... button to confirm the pattern.